awslabs/rhubarb/docs/source/guides/large_document_processing.rst

 2. **Context Across Windows**: Although overlap helps maintain some context between windows, information that spans across multiple windows might not be fully captured in responses that require understanding the entire document.

 3. **Performance**: Processing large documents with the sliding window approach will take longer and consume more tokens compared to processing smaller documents.

+4. **Cost**: The additional Bedrock call required to synthesize results from all windows will increase the overall cost of processing large documents compared to processing a single document of 20 pages or less.

 For more examples and detailed usage, see the `Large Document Processing Cookbook <https://github.com/awslabs/rhubarb/blob/main/cookbooks/2-large-document-processing.ipynb>`_.